enriquepablo/terms/doc/theory.rst

 The intended interpretation of the theory is a certain subset of the natural language (NL), so the first thing I need to show is a clear and consistent structure in the broad and muddy phenomenon of the NL, that can serve as a model for our theory.
-In looking for this structure I largely ignore the semantics of the NL, and focus mainly on its grammatical side.
+In this structure I largely ignore the semantics of the NL, and focus mainly on its grammatical side.
 This grammar is not intended to cover all natural constructions, only to cover enough of them to allow us to express complex discourses.

+Within NL, we distinguish two types of sentence: copulas and facts.
+In copulas, we establish a relation between 2 words.
+We distinguish 2 forms of copular words: those in which

 The individuals in NL will be words,